Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 Before we go further, our understanding for this functionality is a little insane.

 Our understanding is that this functionality is for users of Palo Alto Panorama to effectively 'jump into' connected SSLVPN/firewall devices - as you can see above though, with no actual authentication (i.e. valid password) required.
-This functionality allows a Palo Alto Panorma devices to specify the user, user role and more that they would like to impersonate - and in a very friendly way, be provided with a fully authenticated, 2FA-not-required, valid PHP session ID.
+This functionality allows a Palo Alto Panorma device to specify the user, user role and more that they would like to impersonate - and in a very friendly way, be provided with a fully authenticated, 2FA-not-required, valid PHP session ID.

 For a second, we were thrown off by the introduced length checks - was this about to become some unusual memory corruption vulnerability?
 And then we chuckled, because never has anything remotely looking like complexity been needed with an appliance.